-AHCA has followed certain policies concerning necessary documentation required from transferors of registered cattle.
-These policies have been publicized from time to time but are now part of the Rules and Regulations of the organization.
+AHCA has adopted policies concerning necessary documentation required from transferors of registered cattle.
+These policies are publicized from time to time and are part of the Rules and Regulations of the organization.

-AHCA needs to take reasonable measures to assure that transfers of registrations it processes are accurate and that all owners’ rights listed on a registration are protected.
+AHCA takes reasonable measures to assure that transfers of registrations it processes are accurate and that all owners’ rights listed on a registration are protected.

 Transfers by Multiple Co-owners (including spouses)

-In addition, in all cases of transfers of cattle with multiple co-owners of record, AHCA will continue to accommodate its members by allowing transfers with only the signature of one listed owner, if the person signing the transfer forms agrees to the following provisions which will be included in the revised transfer forms.
+In addition, AHCA will accept transfers with only the signature of one listed owner, if the person signing the transfer forms agrees to the following provisions which will be included in the transfer forms.

 Transferring Ownership when there is a Dispute between Co-owners

 In the event a dispute between co-owners becomes known to AHCA, including a divorce (threatened, pending or final), AHCA transfer agents may require any and all documentation deemed necessary in order to be assured that a transfer is being made by the proper parties.
 This documentation may include, but is not limited to: